 Why go: Pinot Noir lineup; high-quality grapes; comparative tastings.

 Sojourn Cellars appears in Sonoma Pinot Noir Day Trip.

-This story originally appeared online in 2017; it was fact-checked and updated in mid-2020.
+This story originally appeared online in 2017; it was fact-checked and updated in 2022.
 Lead photo of Sangiacomo Vineyards is courtesy of Sojourn Cellars.